 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

 - Take off the thermostat and check the wiring.